Skip to content

 4. Sub-Processors

-Current Sub-Processors:
+Current Sub-Processors

-• InfoTrack: Accessing ASIC/business registry extracts.
+• InfoTrack: ASIC and business registry extracts.

-• Stripe: Processing subscription payments and billing.
+• Stripe: subscription payments and billing.

-• Keycloak: Managing platform authentication and identity.
+• Keycloak: platform authentication and identity management.

 Changes to Sub-Processors (Right to Object)